Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 A: Oh, that's your question?
 We'll finish with this right now.
 You're the next questioner, though.
 You're the one who gets the next.

-Q: When they make certain cheeses [unintelligible],
+Q: When they make certain cheeses they also use bacteria to [unintelligible],

 A: Yeah, they usually do.
 No, it's fine.
 Well, when you're eating cheese, you're eating a mold.
 You're eating a moldy food.
 And that helps clean out a lot of garbage because it pulls poisons through the stomach and intestines and binds with them.
 You don't really digest much cheese.
-Cheese is there as you're absorbant.
+Cheese is there as your absorbent.
 Also, it will help you utilize a lot of healthy minerals.
 So your body doesn't have to use the minerals from your juice and your other foods to bind with poisons.
 The minerals in the cheese will do that and leave your other minerals for utilization in the body.
 So it's great to get rid of pain.
 Question?
 Yes?

 Q: [unintelligible]